RaroX0/RaroX0/README.md

 ________________
 - Your average friendly neighbourhood dragon 🐲!
 - I’m super into game developement.
-- How to reach me on discord: Acnologia#2966.
+- How to reach me on discord: acnooo.
 - Always open to learning.
 - Feel free to ask for help about the languages I know about.
 I try to help as much as I can.
 ________________